 lcome to your shiny new Android phone!
 I know that new phones can feel a little overwhelming at first, but you should feel comfortable in no time.
-Naturally, your Android phone came bundled with many of Google’s own applications, like Google Maps and Google Keep, but to really trick out your new smartphone, you should head to the Google Play store for some killer apps.
-These 11 are must-haves for any Android phone—most are free and none is over $7.
+Naturally, your Android phone came bundled with many of ’s own applications, like Maps Keep, but to really trick out your new smartphone, you should head to the ay store for some killer apps.
+These 11 are must-haves for any Android phone—most are free none is over $7.

-AirDroid lets you easily move things on and off your device.
-You can send a text message from your desktop, peruse call logs, and drag-and-drop pictures, music, and ringtones.
-There’s even the ability to locate and lock your Android phone should you lose it, though this feature is already natively built-in to most devices with Android 4.2.2 and up via the Android Device Manager.
+AirDroid lets you easily move things on off your device.
+You can send a text message from your desktop, peruse call logs, drag–drop pictures, music, ringtones.
+There’s even the ability to locate lock your Android phone should you lose it, though this feature is already natively built-in to most devices with Android 4.2.2 up via the Android Device Manager.
 If you’re feeling silly, you can even set up your Android phone as a spy camera with the Camera mode.

 Astro File Manager

-Navigating the files on your Android devices can be a bit of a pain.
-Although AirDroid can help facilitate getting those files on and off of the device, sometimes finding files and media on your phone can be a chore.
+Navigating the files on your Android devices can be a bit of a pain. though AirDroid can help facilitate getting those files on off of the device, sometimes finding files media on your phone can be a chore.

-th Astro File Manager, you can organize, view, and find almost any file contained on your Android device.
-You can also use the app to browse through various cloud-based accounts, including Dropbox, Google Drive, Box, and SkyDrive, and even move files between them.
-The app works with your SD card (if your phone has one) and can open almost any archived ZIP files and email attachments too.
+th Astro File Manager, you can organize, view, find almost any file contained on your Android device.
+You can also use the app to browse through various cloud-based accounts, including Dropbox, Drive, Box, SkyDrive, even move files between them.
+The app works with your SD card (if your phone has one) can open almost any archived ZIfiles email attachments too.
 The paid version removes ads.

-We’ve said it before and we’ll say it again: anyone with an Android device should have a Google Voice number, at least as backup.
+’ve said it before we’ll say it again: anyone with an Android device should have a Voice number, at least as backup.
 The service is mostly free, though limited in some of its offerings—there’s no way to send photos through text messages, for instance—but it makes up for it in things it can do.

-Unless your phone is emblazoned with the word “Nexus,” it’s likely you’re dealing with a seriously skinned version of Android—and a virtual keyboard that’s forced on you by the manufacturer.
-If you just can’t stand it, try on the official Google Keyboard for size.
+Unless your phone is emblazoned with the word “Nexus,” it’s likely you’re dealing with a seriously skinned version of Android— a virtual keyboard that’s forced on you by the manufacturer.
+If you just can’t st it, try on the official Keyboard for size.

-Keyboard is the default keyboard application that Google supplies in stock version of Android.
-It’s mostly bare-bones, though it features gesture typing, voice typing, and dictionaries for 26 languages.
+Keyboard is the default keyboard application that supplies in stock version of Android.
+It’s mostly bare-bones, though it features gesture typing, voice typing, dictionaries for 26 languages.
 There’s even emoji support, though only in Android 4.4 KitKat. ternatively, if you’re looking for keyboard apps that are a little more feature filled, we’ve got a list of those for you, too.

-You’re not sure if your phone came with enough vintage photo filters, you say? ckily for you, iOS favorite VSCO Cam just recently hit the Google Play store.
+You’re not sure if your phone came with enough vintage photo filters, you say? ckily for you, iOS favorite VSCO Cam just recently hit the ay store.

 The free application features the usual arsenal of photo-editing tools, but you’ll mostly get a kick out of its faux-realist vintage filters.
-You can choose the strength of each individual filter and then tweak it further even after you’ve applied it.
-Want to make the photo look even more weathered?
+You can choose the strength of each individual filter then tweak it further even after you’ve applied it. nt to make the photo look even more weathered?
 Add a fade or drop the color saturation just a little bit.
-Once you’re finished, you can share the photo across different social networks, like Google+, Instagram, Facebook, Twitter, and even VSCO’s own VSCO Grid photo-sharing network.
+Once you’re finished, you can share the photo across different social networks, like +, Instagram, Facebook, Twitter, even VSCO’s own VSCO Grid photo-sharing network.

-There is no need for a bloated, busy podcast app, which is why Podkicker is so highly recommended.
-You can download podcasts for offline listening and then delete them after you’re finished, or engage car mode so that you’re not distracted trying to navigate the menus to get to the episode you want to play.
-The paid version gets you even more features and removes all advertisements.
+There is no need for a bloated, busy podcast app, which is why dkicker is so highly recommended.
+You can download podcasts for offline listening then delete them after you’re finished, or engage car mode so that you’re not distracted trying to navigate the menus to get to the episode you want to play.
+The paid version gets you even more features removes all advertisements.

 Then go subscribe to Clockwise, our very own tech podcast.

 oking for a place to get a bite to eat?
 Or perhaps you’re in the mood for some roller disco? atever you’re hungering for, Yelp is the de facto service for checking out crowd-sourced reviews.
-Can’t decide what you want to do at all?
-Just hit the Nearby button to see what’s in the area.
+Can’t decide what you want to do at all? st hit the Nearby button to see what’s in the area.
 The best part of Yelp on your mobile phone is that it provides an easy-access button to get directions to where you’re going.

-The Web is a treasure trove of awesome content (hey, you’re reading some right now!), but it’s impossible to read every interesting thing you find the moment you find it. th a free cket account, you can save articles, videos, and pictures from any of your computers’ web browsers to the cloud.
+The b is a treasure trove of awesome content (hey, you’re reading some right now!), but it’s impossible to read every interesting thing you find the moment you find it. th a free cket account, you can save articles, videos, pictures from any of your computers’ web browsers to the cloud.
 Then pull them up on your Android phone later when you’ve got some time to read.